 Click here to go to the main page

-This capital of the province of the same name is one of the country's oldest cities, with its first origins dating from the Roman period, when a castellum called Trajectum ad Rhenum was built.
+This capital of the province of the same name is one of the oldest cities in the country with its first origins dating from the Roman period, when a castellum called Trajectum ad Rhenum was built.
 After that it became a major Frisian, and later Frankish, town.
 In 696 Utrecht became a bishop's see.
 From here the conversion of much of the country began.
 The city was chartered in 1122, had its greatest prosperity in the 11th and 12th centuries, but throughout the Middle Ages it remained the most powerful and important town in the northern Netherlands.
 Until the 16th century, when it lost this position to Amsterdam, it was the largest city of the northern Netherlands.
 Despite the Reformation, when Utrecht became a protestant city officially, a large catholic minority remained.
 In 1723 the Roman Catholic church lost many members to the new Old-Catholic church.
 The city is the seat of two bishops; the Roman Catholic archbishop and a bishop of the Old-catholics.

 Deze hoofdstad van de gelijknamige provincie is een van de oudste steden van het land, met zijn eerste oorsprong daterend uit de Romeinse periode, toen een castellum genaamd Trajectum ad Rhenum werd gebouwd.
 Daarna werd het een belangrijke Friese, en later Frankische, stad In 696 werd Utrecht een bisschopzetel.
 Vanaf hier begon de kerstening van een groot deel van het land.
 De stad kreeg stadsrechten in 1122, had zijn grootste bloei in de 11e en 12e eeuw, maar bleef in de Middeleeuwen de machtigste en belangrijkste stad in de Noordelijke Nederlanden.
 Tot in de 16e eeuw, toen het deze positie verloor aan Amsterdam, was het de grootste stad van Noord-Nederland.
 Ondanks de Reformatie, toen Utrecht officieel een protestantse stad werd, bleef een grote katholieke minderheid voortbestaan.
 In 1723 verloor de rooms-katholieke kerk veel leden aan de nieuwe Oud-Katholieke kerk.
 De stad is de zetel van twee bisschoppen, de Rooms-katholieke aartsbisschop en een bisschop van de Oud-katholieken.